 - Surgeon: A surgeon is the person who operates on you if you are having surgery.

-- Specialists: Some doctors are experts in different fields, like cardiology (the heart and circulatory system), pulmonology (the lungs), or oncology (cancer care).
+- Specialists: Some doctors are experts in specific fields, like cardiology (the heart and circulatory system), pulmonology (the lungs), or oncology (cancer care).

 - Child life specialist: A child life specialist is trained to talk to kids and teens about medical procedures and other parts of the hospital stay.
 They comfort patients if they are upset about something or need some extra support, and organize "play time" for hospitalized kids and teens to get together and hang out.

-- Intern or resident: Interns and residents are doctors who are training in a specialty such as pediatrics or surgery.
+- Medical student, intern, or resident: These are doctors-in-training or doctors who are learning a specialty such as pediatrics or surgery.

 - IV team and phlebotomists: Many hospitals have an IV team that does IV placement (an IV is a small straw-like tube that is placed into a vein under the skin to directly give someone fluids or medicines) or phlebotomists who draw any blood that is needed for tests.

 Some specialists aren't doctors, but have training in specific areas of health care.
 A respiratory therapist, for example, helps teens who are having trouble breathing by giving breathing treatments or providing oxygen.

 If you have to have a special diet while you're in the hospital, a dietitian will plan balanced meals to meet your nutritional needs.
 A physical therapist may help you move your joints and muscles and develop strength after surgery or an accident.